razor-network/docs-v2/docs/Stake.md

 You can use the full commands (stake) or the short form (s) as shown below.

-Start staking using the `stake` command
+Start staking using the `addStake` command

     docker exec -it razor-go razor addStake --address <account> --value <value>